About Project Whakatuputupu

 Currently there are no PET CT scanners in public hospitals within New Zealand.
 All publicly funded PET scanning is provided in privately run facilities.

-A private provider – Pacific Radiology - has announced they will have a PET scanner operational in Dunedin by early 2025.
+A private provider – Pacific Radiology - has announced they will have a PET scanner operational in Dunedin in 2025.
+In addition, a mobile PET CT scanner is in operation across Dunedin currently.

 What car parking facilities will be provided?